tedconf/ember-cli-front-end-builds/README.md

 # Ember-cli-static-deploy

-Deploys your ember-cli app by
+An Ember CLI addon that deploys your app by

 1. Creating a production build of your ember-cli app
 2. Uploading your assets to S3